-A Yammer Community (formerly known as "Feed") is an Office 365 Group that comes with a central newsfeed and social networking experience.
+A Yammer Community (formerly known as "Feed") is a Microsoft 365 Group that comes with a central newsfeed and social networking experience.
 An Outlook Group also includes a shared workspaces connected to SharePoint and other Office 365 apps.
 For more information on Yammer itself, see our Yammer article.

 When you create a Yammer Community, you get:

 - A SharePoint team site collection (which you access through the “SharePoint Document Library” or “SharePoint Site” link to the right of the feed);